Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 ## 3. Firmware Flashing

 First prepare the ESPs with the cameras.
-You want to use the camera cable extender cables as well as the extender sockets that you previously bought.
+You want to use the camera extension cables as well as the extension connectors that you previously bought.
 These are all needed so that the cable can reach the lens of the Index.
 You can use the [Official Guide](https://docs.eyetrackvr.dev/how_to_build/preparing_xiao) to get the general idea for assembly.
 The final should look like on the image below.
-You will be running in wired mode.
+You will be running the ESPs in wired mode.

 ![Assembly 01](img/01.jpg?raw=true)